yugr/sortcheck/README.md

 # Known issues

-* SortChecker does not detect dlopen/dlclose so addresses from dynamically loaded libs will not be pretty-printed.
+* SortChecker does not detect dlopen/dlclose; this causes addresses from dynamically loaded libs to not be pretty-printed.

 # TODO